Nightmare Fuel: Saya no Uta

 - Honestly, who wants to live with the fucked up senses that Fuminori got after the accident?
 The very first shot we get is of the fleshy lumps that represent his friends talking with jumbled text◊ and distorted speech to boot.
 It ain't pretty.

-- This game features literal wall to wall guro the majority of the time, a tentacle monster that rather graphically kills and eats people, your protagonist can either go from wistful madman in an asylum (sad ending), heartbroken madman on a transformed earth where all humans have changed into tentacle monsters (sad ending), or killed in a horrifically graphic manner that just gets worse with the "censor filter" off (sad ending.
+- This game features literal wall to wall guro the majority of the time, a tentacle monster that rather graphically kills and eats people, your protagonist can either go from wistful madman in an asylum (sad ending for him and Saya since they may never see each other again), heartbroken madman on a transformed earth where all humans have changed into tentacle monsters (bittersweet ending for him and Saya since their "children" are taking over the world, sad ending for pretty much everyone else), or killed in a horrifically graphic manner that just gets worse with the "censor filter" off (sad ending for him, Saya and every other major character.
+Happy ending for anyone who wasn't involved in this fucked-up plot.
 Noticing a theme?).
 Oh yeah, it's an H game with a girl who can literally Mind Screw people.
 She's the tentacle monster.

 - Saya, just Saya, if Fuminori is seeing the real world as a literal Crapsack World with the people there Humanoid or even Eldritch Abominations and Saya as a normal person, WHAT DO YOU THINK SAYA IS IN THE REAL WORLD?
 It is not completely known what Saya looks like in the real world, but it is so Grostesque that those who do see it would Go Mad from the Revelation.